alexfernandez/alexfernandez.github.io/2016/event-attendance.md

 they are sure to attend.
 But unless you are TED Talks,
 good luck bringing people to your events.
-**The only way to increase conversion rate is to make events more interesting, meetups more engaging, and talks more inspiring.**
+**The only way to increase conversion rate would seem to be to make events more interesting, meetups more engaging, and talks more inspiring.**
 Then again, I bet you are already doing all that already!